 There are three intern sessions available each year:

 *Due to the considerable differences between the end dates for semester and quarter-system schools, allowance is given for individual start dates for the summer session.

-Step 4: Animal Care Intern Orientation: Intern orientations are held several weeks after the acceptance to the program, and are typically two to three hours long.
+Animal Care Intern Orientation: Intern orientations are held several weeks after the acceptance to the program, and are typically two to three hours long.
 During the orientation you will learn about the Animal Care, Conservation, and Research Department, volunteer policies and procedures, and be given time for a self-guided tour of the Zoo.
 At this time, we will also collect the non-refundable volunteer fees and issue uniforms, relevant guidelines and protocols, and other related information regarding your internship.

-Step 5: Enjoy your Internship!
+Enjoy your Internship!
 Once you have attended the Internship Orientation, you begin training and working with your assigned ACCR staff member.

-Please email us or call (510) 632-9525 x169 to learn more about the
+Please email us or call (510) 632-9525 x169 or download the Details of the Intern Program and String Descriptions to learn more.

 Email is the preferred form of communication for the program coordinators.